 On the positive side, despite the limitations, demand-led service delivery can be enhanced through the creation of localised political channels for expression, for instance through the creation of local-level representative government, as in the case of Amatole Municipal Council in South Africa (see Box 4).
-In Zimbabwe, the demand-led delivery of water in sub-catchment councils has led to improved timeliness and efficiency of water supply to irrigation schemes.
-This has seen members of Chibuwe Irrigation Scheme receiving an adequate supply of water, which is regarded as being largely responsible for the success of the winter crop (SLSA Research Paper 14).
+In Zimbabwe, the demand-led delivery of water in sub-catchment councils has witnessed an improved and efficient delivery of water to irrigation schemes that uses 'agreement water' as they demand ZINWA to deliver water timely and efficiently.
+This has seen members of Chibuwe Irrigation Scheme receiving an adequate supply of water, which is largely attributed to the success of the winter crop (SLSA Research Paper 14).

 However, there may be a heavy price to pay if demands are not reciprocated by delivery and, as the case studies show, enhanced capacity for articulation and channelling of demands has not necessarily led to better quality service.
 Growing alliances and localised interest groups can assist in channelling and amplifying demands.
-But the form that these groups take may be inherently exclusionary (e.g. as in the case of the National War

-Veterans Associations in Zimbabwe) if affiliation is an overtly political process.
+But the nature that these groups take may be inherently exclusionary (e.g. in the form of the National War Veterans Associations in Zimbabwe) if affiliation is an overtly political process.

-On the negative side, decentralised management of resources may be susceptible to changes in "interest and involvement" in local management institutions by key individuals (usually from richer households) who help to cement and finance community initiatives.
+On the negative side, decentralised management over resources may be susceptible to changes in 'interest and involvement' in local management institutions by key individuals (usually from richer households) who help to cement and finance community initiatives.
 An example of this came from Zimbabwe, where the increasing capture and control of private household boreholes in some communities removed key members of management structures responsible for the upkeep and maintenance of communal boreholes.
 The fickle nature of such management structures creates an additional level of vulnerability and uncertainty for poor households at a local level (SLSA Research Paper 15).

-Access to land as a key resource and the role of locally "empowered" traditional authorities is a major question in all three countries.
-While traditional authority may not be "arbitrary", there are issues of transparency and accountability that problematise informal processes.
+Access to land as a key resource and the role of locally 'empowered' traditional authorities is a major question in all three countries.
+Whilst traditional authority may not be 'arbitrary', there are issues of transparency and accountability that problematise informal processes.
 In the South Africa case the legacy of past conflicts can hinder access under such a system.
-In Zimbabwe, the current political affiliation of households and individuals is a strong, determining factor in access to "new lands" (SLSA Research Papers 3 and 5).
+In Zimbabwe, the current political affiliation of households and individuals is a strong, determining factor in access to 'new lands' (SLSA Research Papers 3 and 5).